-Orange County High Net Worth Divorce Lawyer for Cases Involving a Source of Money Other Than Ordinary Income
+High Net Worth Divorce Law Firm in the OC for Cases Involving a Source of Money Other Than Ordinary Income

 Many high-net-worth couples have accumulated their wealth from sources other than ordinary income.
 Whether one or both spouses brought family money into the relationship or one (or both) received a substantial inheritance during their marriage, dealing with this type of scenario requires a unique approach, and our Orange County high net worth divorce lawyer has particular experience handling these types of cases.

 For spouses seeking to protect family money or an inheritance during their divorce, generally speaking, California law is on your side.
 While divorcing spouses are required to divide their shared estate under the state’s “community property” law, this law has two major exceptions: